apinste/CyberVets_ePortfolio/README.md

 I am using the Beta version of Projects on Github.
 I set the view to "Board" so that I am able to move the entries like that in a Kanban board.
 The word Kanban is derived from a Japanese word that means "visual signal."
 This is a perfect tool for the CyberVets team, and all others who are interested in my work, to stay-up-to date with my progress.
 I

+## Discussion Page

+If you are up for a discussion about Escalate Missions or just interested to get a sneak peak of one of the exciting things we do in CyberVets, visit the [Discussions Page](https://github.com/apinste/CyberVets_ePortfolio/discussions).

 ## Credits